This is an advertisement

 What is the procedure for filing a workers’ compensation claim?

 Your attorney, with your assistance, will fill out and file various forms.
-They will detail how your work injury occurred, whether notice was given, your body parts involved, as well as your chronological work history and medical history.
+They will detail how your work injury occurred, whether notice was given, which body parts were involved, and your chronological work and medical histories.

 Once these forms are filed with the Department of Workers’ Claims, a scheduling order is issued, which contains the name of the administrative law judge who will decide the case, the scheduled date of your benefit review conference and the deadlines for each party to submit evidence from their respective doctors to assist the administrative law judge in deciding the case.